Understanding the Differences Between Online Reviews and Pre-Market Product Testing

 3. Create productive customer relationships

-In today’s increasingly competitive digital world spanning from eCommerce to social media, brands and retailers look to generate and promote online reviews to drive demand and build customer trust.
-The expectation is that these efforts may continue and that more consumers will be encouraged to buy the product (and share then their own review).
+In today’s increasingly competitive digital world spanning from eCommerce to social media, brands and retailers look to generate and promote online reviews.
+This drives demand and builds customer trust.
+The expectation is that these efforts may continue and that more consumers will be encouraged to buy the product (and share their own reviews).
 As reviews continue to accumulate product by product, they are continuously shaping a trusted reference shared among relevant consumers.
 For consumers, reviews are a trusted resource to help eliminate concerns and increase confidence during the purchasing process.

 Incentivized Online Reviews